 The goal of this article is to teach you how to use price to earnings ratios (P/E ratios).
-To keep it practical, we’ll show how NorthWestern Corporation’s (NYSE:NWE) P/E ratio could help you assess the value on offer.
-NorthWestern has a P/E ratio of 16.51, based on the last twelve months.
-That means that at current prices, buyers pay $16.51 for every $1 in trailing yearly profits.
+We'll look at NorthWestern Corporation's (NYSE:NWE) P/E ratio and reflect on what it tells us about the company's share price.
+NorthWestern has a P/E ratio of 19.57, based on the last twelve months.
+That is equivalent to an earnings yield of about 5.1%.

 The formula for price to earnings is:

 Price to Earnings Ratio = Price per Share ÷ Earnings per Share (EPS)